 With all the technology around, it’s easy to forget that a person is still behind the wheel.

-Often enough, the human factor is what can and should be improved, as it plays a role in around 95% of accidents, according to a European Commision report.
+Often enough, the human factor is what can and should be improved, as it plays a role in up to 90% of accidents.

 Equally relevant is the finding that 75% of accidents happen due to human errors alone.
 Here are just a few instances where driving habits can have an effect on safety and efficiency on the road: